JangidRkt08/3W-Business_Leaderboard_Task/README.md

 ## 🔒 Security Considerations

-- CORS is configured for development
+- CORS allows all origins (configured for development flexibility)
 - Input validation on all endpoints
 - MongoDB injection protection via Mongoose
 - Rate limiting can be added for production
+- Socket.IO claim validation with user existence checks

 ---